 Director of Fundraising

-Ben joined CUF in December 2017 bringing 9 years of charity sector experience with him.
+Ben joined CUF in December 2017 bringing 10 years of charity sector experience with him.
 Having previously worked at a range of regional and national charities such as Hospice in the Weald, The Diocese of London and Richard House Children’s Hospice.
 Ben has garnered a wide breadth of fundraising experience including managing organisational change and development.
 With a passion for building relationships and developing staff, Ben incorporates a relationship fundraising approach to everything he does.
-Ben will provide leadership across CUF’s fundraising directorate and will be responsible for driving the charity’s grassroot income generation and supporter growth.
-In his spare time, he enjoys travelling and recently he passed his PgDip in Charity Marketing and Fundraising as well as getting engaged on the top of a mountain!
+Ben provides leadership across CUF’s fundraising directorate and is responsible for driving the charity’s grassroot income generation and supporter growth.
+In his spare time, he enjoys travelling and recently he passed his PgDip in Charity Marketing and Fundraising.

 Head of Supporter Development